-The Street and Drainage Department is responsible for the safe operating condition of city streets, drainage ditches and storm sewers.
-The Street and Drainage Department also receives, dispatches, investigates, and responds to citizen requests, and responds 24/7 to emergency requests.
+The Street and Drainage Division is responsible for the safe operating condition of city streets, drainage ditches and storm sewers.
+The Street and Drainage Department also receives, dispatches, investigates, and responds to citizen requests, and responds to emergency requests.

-The Department handles several programs to keep about 90.10 lane miles of city streets in good and safe condition for drivers.
-The repair programs include pothole repair, skin patch repair, asphalt overlay, concrete panel replacement, street sweeping, drainage improvements, mowing, limb trimming, and weed control.
+This division is responsible for several programs that keep about 90 lane miles of city streets in good and safe condition for drivers.
+Repair programs include pothole repair, skin patch repair, asphalt overlay, concrete panel replacement, street sweeping, drainage improvements, mowing, limb trimming, and weed control.

 Skin patches are asphalt repairs that are larger than pot holes and smaller than a typical overlay project.
 A 3 person asphalt distributor crew or a 7 person roller crew is required to make this type of repair.
 Typically, these repairs are rectangular and completed in a few hours after arrival.